radenrishwan/1001-authentication/README.md

 # 1001-Authentication
 implementing authentication method without authentication libary like auth0, clerk, or firebase.

-i made this repo only for documenting what i learn before.it will use golang for the backend, react for the web, and flutter/jetpack compose for the mobile.
+i made this repo only for documenting what i learn before. it will use golang for the backend, react for the web, and flutter/jetpack compose for the mobile.

 ## Article
 - 1001-Authentication - Introduction